 Defense Acquisition Regulations System, Department of Defense (DoD).

-DoD will consider all comments received by March 1, 2021.
+Consideration will be given to all comments received by April 22, 2021.

 Start Supplemental Information